-- Medical malpractice
+- Onboard Medical Malpractice

 The cruise ship industry has restricted when and where you can file an injury claim.
 These restrictions appear in the fine print of your ticket.
 Cruise passengers have 180 days after an accident to provide notice to the cruise line of their claim, and of the full details.
 The cruise passenger is required to file suit within one year after the accident, but in the venue (location) indicated in the passenger ticket contract.
 For most of the major cruise lines, that place is the Federal Court in Miami, Florida.

 Because of these limitations, it is essential to contact an experienced Miami cruise ship attorney as soon as possible after your accident, so you can take the necessary steps to protect your rights.